MeanderSolutions/Manuela_Databel_ChurnAnalysis/README.md

 # Manuela_Databel_ChurnAnalysis
- PowerBI

-Datacamp Case Study:
-DATABEL Churn Rate
+Case Study: DATABEL Churn Rate

 TASK:
 The task was to analyse why customers are churning, or in other words, leaving Databel.